 Studies have shown that, in addition to providing an overall feeling of well being, acupuncture may help treat or prevent many of the side effects of radiation treatment and chemotherapy.

 Acupuncture can be combined with Chinese herbal medicine, which has been used for centuries in the treatment of patients and also can be extremely effective in controlling the side effects of cancer therapy.

-Celilo’s Jan Van Es is one of just a few practitioners of acupuncture and Chinese herbal medicine in an Oregon hospital who is a fully accredited member of the medical staff and whose skills and services are completely integrated into the care of cancer patients.
-Jan is a graduate of Oregon College of Oriental Medicine and holds a master’s degree in Oriental medicine.
+Jan Van Es is one of just a few practitioners of acupuncture in an Oregon hospital who is a fully accredited member of the medical staff and whose skills and services are completely integrated into the care of cancer patients at Celilo.

 Acupuncture treatments are available Monday through Thursday, 9 am to 3:30 pm.
 To make an appointment call (541) 506-6998.